 An aggravated domestic assault first offense is a misdemeanor, punishable by up to 1 year in jail, a $1,000 fine, or both.
 A second aggravated domestic assault offense is a felony, punishable by 2 years in prison, a fine of up to $2,500, or both.

 Dangers of domestic assault

 Our clients who are being charged or investigated with domestic assault and scared and nervous.
 The justice system in Michigan is aggressive in arresting and prosecuting people accused of domestic assault.
 Here are some examples from Michigan law that show how aggressive Michigan is in prosecuting people on domestic violence charges.

 Arresting a person without a warrant for Domestic Violence

 Typically, the police must get an arrest warrant that is authorized by a judge or magistrate.
-However, when it comes to domestic violence, police can arrest a person immediately.
+However, when it comes to this type of charge, police can arrest a person immediately.
 A police officer only needs to have reasonable cause to believe an assault happened against a spouse to make a legal arrest.

 Rules of Evidence on Domestic Violence

 In cases of domestic assaults, a prior domestic violence conviction is more freely admissible in court.
 The general rule of thumb under the rules of evidence is that prior convictions are not allowed into evidence to prove guilt.
 However, there is an exception for domestic violence convictions.